Nintondo/consensus/docs/integration-roadmap.md

 3. **Testing Harness – 🚧 In Progress**
    - Imported the latest `script_tests.json` straight from Bitcoin Core (including the Taproot-only vectors).
 The Rust harness now understands Core’s placeholder syntax (`#SCRIPT#`, `#CONTROLBLOCK#`, `#TAPROOTOUTPUT#`) and auto-builds the tapleaf/control-block/output key so the JSON stays identical to upstream.
    - Taproot vector cases automatically feed the interpreter with synthetic `Utxo` entries so BIP341 signature hashing has the prevout context it expects, keeping us in lockstep with `VerifyScript`.
-   - TODO: add Core cross-check harness once interpreter stabilizes.
+   - Still pending: the cross-check harness that feeds identical randomized scripts/transactions into both this crate and Bitcoin Core’s `VerifyScript` (via RPC/FFI) so we can detect divergences automatically, plus automation to pull fresh `script_tests.json` revisions from upstream when new Core releases land.
+Until those guardrails are in place we keep the harness milestone “in progress” even though today’s vectors already pass.

 Exit criteria: ✅ achieved—the crate parses transactions, validates UTXO metadata, and runs today’s interpreter without panicking.

 ---

-## Phase 1 – Script Interpreter Parity (Legacy & P2SH/Witness v0)
+## Phase 1 – Script Interpreter Parity (Legacy & P2SH/Witness v0) 🚧 In Progress

-1. **Opcode Matrix – 🚧 In Progress**
+1. **Opcode Matrix – 🚧 In Progress (blocked on upstream tapscript multisig semantics)**
    - Stack/altstack infra plus rotation/tuck/drop ops implemented with depth checks, including the indexed family (`OP_PICK`, `OP_ROLL`, `OP_TUCK`, etc.) and `OP_CODESEPARATOR`.
    - Numeric helpers, CLTV/CSV, and witness program scaffolding ported.
    - Arithmetic opcodes now use a faithful ScriptNum parser so operands outside the 32-bit window (or violating MINIMALDATA) raise `ScriptError::Unknown` just like Core; unit tests cover the 2³¹ overflow regression (vector #722).